FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Finite equilibria and bifurcation analysis

 then the expression under the square root is negative.
 Hence there exists a pair of complex non real conjugate eigenvalues.
 The result follows by observing that (computations performed with Maple): \end{enumerate} \end{proof}

 \begin{rem} The statement of Proposition \ref{Prop3.10} says nothing about the criticality of the Hopf Bifurcation.
-Analytically, it is very difficult to compute the first Lyapunov exponent of \eqref{2d} at an equilibrium whose explicit expression we do not know.
-However, numerics of Figure \ref{globalC} suggest that the Hopf bifurcation is supercritical for for $c= \sqrt{\frac{b}{1 - {x^*}^2}}$ and subcritical for $c= - \sqrt{\frac{b}{1 - {x^*}^2}}$. \end{rem}
+Analytically, it is very difficult to compute the first Lyapunov coefficient of \eqref{2d} at an equilibrium whose explicit expression we do not know.
+However, numerics suggest that the Hopf bifurcation is supercritical for $c= \sqrt{\frac{b}{1 - {x^*}^2}}$ and subcritical for $c= - \sqrt{\frac{b}{1 - {x^*}^2}}$. \\ \end{rem}